-Applying Cubic-GDA to solve the above problem (Q) would require querying full partial gradients and full Jacobian matrices that involve all the training samples.
+Applying Cubic-LocalMinimax to solve the above problem (Q) would require querying full partial gradients and full Hessian matrices that involve all the training samples.
 Instead, it is more efficient to approximate these quantities via stochastic sub-sampling.
-Therefore, we propose a \textbf{stochastic Cubic-GDA} algorithm, which replaces the exact quantities $\nabla_1 f$ and $G$ involved in the cubic update by their corresponding stochastic approximations.
+Therefore, we propose a \textbf{stochastic Cubic-LocalMinimax} algorithm, which replaces the exact quantities $\nabla_1 f$ and $G$ involved in the cubic update by their corresponding stochastic approximations.

 Specifically, to approximate the partial gradient $\nabla_1 f$, we sub-sample a mini-batch of samples $B_1$ with replacement from the training set and construct the following sample average approximation.